Search by

 What credit cards do you accept?

 You can pay using Visa, Mastercard or Amex.
-Please note that we do not apply credit or debit card surcharges to holding deposits (one weeks’ rent) when paid on this website however a surcharge will apply to all future credit card and debit card payments.
+Please note that they do not apply credit or debit card surcharges to holding deposits (one weeks’ rent) when paid on this website however a surcharge will apply to all future credit card and debit card payments.
 Currently this surcharge is 2% of the payment amount but is subject to change.

 Will you refund my holding deposit if I don’t get a visa?